The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Additional random matrix results

-\begin{IEEEproof} In order to simplify the notations, we drop the dependence of $n$, e.g., we write $H$ instead of $H^n$.
+with $\delta_0(u)$ as defined in Theorem~\ref{thm:detequ_stieltjes} in Appendix~\ref{app:Gaussian_relResults}. \end{prop} \begin{IEEEproof} In order to simplify the notations, we drop the dependence of $n$, e.g., we write $H$ instead of $H^n$.
 We begin by standard Gaussian calculus based on the integration by parts formula (Lemma~\ref{lem:IBP} in Appendix~\ref{app:Gaussian_relResults}):

 To continue, we will develop the term $\frac{\partial \LSB Q(\sigma^2)^m\RSB_{si}}{\partial H_{ij}^*}$ as follows:

 Replacing \eqref{eq:Qtderiv} in \eqref{eq:Qtcalcl}, we arrive at

 By Proposition~\ref{prop:vartrace} in Appendix~\ref{app:aux_RMTaux} and Remark~\ref{rem:cauchyschwarz} in Appendix~\ref{app:Gaussian_relResults}, we have